These baked latkes are almost as good as fried ones. They're incredibly flavorful, crispy on the outside, and tender on the inside.

 Serving Suggestions

-I usually arrange these latkes on a big platter and add a few small bowls with sour cream, applesauce, and - for a nontraditional topping - salsa.
+I usually arrange these latkes on a big platter and add a few small bowls with the following condiments (some traditional, some not):

 Recipe Card